98943 Torifune

-98943 Torifune (provisional designation ') is a stony near-Earth asteroid of the Apollo group, with a diameter of about 500 m.
-It was discovered by the Lincoln Near-Earth Asteroid Research (LINEAR) survey at Socorro, New Mexico on 3 February 2001.
-It is an upcoming flyby target of JAXA's Hayabusa2 extended mission, which will approach less than 100 km from the asteroid in July 2026.
+98943 Torifune (provisional designation ') is an Apollo-type near-Earth asteroid with a diameter of about 450 m.
+It was discovered by the Lincoln Near-Earth Asteroid Research (LINEAR) survey at Socorro, New Mexico, United States on 3 February 2001.
+It was a flyby target of JAXA's Hayabusa2 spacecraft as a part of its extended mission, which approached as close as 744 m from the center of the asteroid on 5 July 2026.

+Observations by Hayabusa2 have shown that Torifune is a contact binary asteroid.
+Telescope observations from Earth had previously indicated that Torifune is an elongated S-type asteroid with a rocky, weathered surface composed mostly of the silicate minerals pyroxene and olivine.
+It rotates with a period of 5.02 hours and has a small axial tilt of around 5° with respect to Earth's orbit.